Serious1ess/hyperSpace-app/README.md

 POST /movies: Add a new movie by forwarding the request to the Python service.
 Environment Variables
 Ensure environment variables are correctly set in .env files for each service as mentioned above.

+note:
+ensure postgres database server that has the table is running